Azure DDoS Protection reference architectures

 There are two spokes that are connected to the hub using VNet peering and there's no spoke-to-spoke connectivity.
 If you require spoke-to-spoke connectivity, then you need to create routes to forward traffic from one spoke to the firewall, which can then route it to the other spoke.
 All the Public IPs that are inside the hub are protected by DDoS Protection.
 In this scenario, the firewall in the hub helps control the ingress traffic from the internet, while the firewall's public IP is being protected.
 Azure DDoS Protection also protects the public IP of the bastion.

 DDoS Protection is designed for services that are deployed in a virtual network.
 For more information, see Deploy dedicated Azure service into virtual networks.

 In this architecture diagram Azure DDoS Network Protection is enabled on the hub virtual network.

 In this architecture diagram Azure DDoS IP Protection is enabled on the public IP Address.

 Azure DDoS Protection protects the Public IPs of Azure resource.
 DDoS infrastructure protection, which requires no configuration and is enabled by default, only protects the Azure underlying platform infrastructure (e.g. Azure DNS).
 For more information, see Azure DDoS Protection overview.
 For more information about hub-and-spoke topology, see Hub-spoke network topology.

-- Learn how to create a DDoS protection plan.
+- Learn how to configure Network Protection.